 Significantly, the Act will require the applicant to bear the onus of proving these matters on the balance of probabilities to the satisfaction of the Court.

 This process to be done properly will involve the legal representatives at least

 - Getting the brief of evidence for the original case

 - Obtaining documents from the Sex Offender Registry about compliance

 - Obtaining instructions on personal history to explain to Court

 - Providing a written outline of submissions to the Court

-We look forward to the day when others who are unnecessarily on the register can make a similar application to be removed.
+We look forward to the day when applying applying to get removed from the sex offender registry will be possible for others who are unnecessarily on the register.

 In 2019, we will enter a period where those who have been on the Register for 15 years will be able to apply to have their reporting conditions suspended.